 Often, readers report having sleepless nights in anticipation of a successful batch of yogurt.
 It’s understandable.
 I remember how exciting the first attempt can be.
-That being said, getting up to check on your incubating yogurt like it was a sick child with a fever is not really necessary.
+Getting up to check on your incubating yogurt like it was a sick child with a fever is not necessary.

 Resist checking your incubating yogurt every 30 minutes to see if it’s “done” yet.
 Jostling or moving the bowl will most likely spoil the process.

-After 5-6 hours it is OK to slightly shake the bowl and watch for a gelatin-like jiggle.
+After 5-6 hours it is OK to shake the bowl ever so gently.
+Watch for a gelatin-like jiggle.
 If a slight shake causes a splash (of the milk, not just the whey sitting on top), apologize for interrupting and excuse yourself for another hour or two while the yogurt bacteria continue to multiply.

-Using slightly old milk to make yogurt is not a good way to salvage milk on the edge.
+Using slightly old milk to make yogurt is not a good way to salvage it.
 The fresher the milk, the better the taste and the longer it will store.

 Doing so can lead to mass murder of yogurt microbes and the sudden cancellation of your yogurt project.
 You might be surprised how long it takes a 400-degree oven to cool down to 100 degrees.

-Save a tablespoon or two to use as starter for your next batch.
-It’s the best (and cheapest) starter there is.
+Save a tablespoon or two to use as a

 If you have a precautionary tale gleaned from your own yogurt-making experience, I would love to hear about it.

 A guide to making your own Greek yogurt at home using fat-free, 1%, 2%, or whole milk.